-The cost for puppy vaccines depends on your area and veterinarian.
+The cost of puppy vaccines depends on your area and veterinarian.
 As a general rule, core vaccine vet visits can cost between $75-100.
 Depending on your clinic, each shot is about $15-20.
 You may want to contact your vet to find out what they charge per shot.
-The cost for vaccinations becomes less expensive as your dog moves into adulthood.
+The cost of vaccinations becomes less expensive as your dog moves into adulthood.

 Some animal shelters charge less for vaccinations or will even vaccinate your puppy for free.
 If you rescue a dog, they often come fully vaccinated.
 Contact your local shelter to see if they offer vaccination services for puppies.

 How Often Does My Dog Need a Booster?